-- 1. Quality control (firm-wide) - a) Explain the principles and purpose of quality control of audit and other assurance engagements.[1] - b) Describe the elements of a system of quality control relevant to a given firm.[2] - c) Evaluate the quality control procedures which are in place for a given firm and assess if they have been appropriately applied in a given engagement.[3] - 2.
-Advertising, tendering and obtaining professional work and fees - a) Evaluate the appropriateness of publicity material including the use of the ACCA logo and reference to fees.[2] - b) Outline the determinants of fee-setting and justify the bases on which fees and commissions may and may not be charged for services.[3] - c) Discuss the ethical and other professional problems, for example, lowballing, involved in establishing and negotiating fees for a specified assignment.[3] - Recognise and explain the matters to be considered prior to tendering for an audit or other professional engagement and explain the information to be included in the proposal.[2]
+- 1. Quality control (firm-wide) - a) Explain the principles and purpose of quality control of audit and other assurance engagements.[1]

+- b) Describe the elements of a system of quality control relevant to a given firm.
+[2] - c) Evaluate the quality control procedures that are in place for a given firm.
+[3] - 2.
+Advertising, tendering and obtaining professional work and fees - a) Evaluate the appropriateness of publicity material including the use of the ACCA logo and reference to fees. - Outline the determinants of feesetting and justify the bases on which fees and commissions may and may not be charged for services.[3] - c) Discuss the ethical and other professional problems, for example, lowballing, involved in establishing and negotiating fees for a specified assignment.
+[3] - d) Recognise and explain the matters to be considered prior to tendering for an audit or other professional engagement and explain the information to be included in the proposal.[2]